inescoelho/Game-of-Life/README.md

 # Game-of-Life

 Multiplayer  version  of  Conway’s  Game  of  Life implemented with processes and threads

+Made by:
+Inês Coelho
+Filipe Batista
+2012
+(Operating Systems university project)